AntonioAI/game-of-life/memory-bank/progress.md

 - Layout changes from column (mobile) to row (desktop) for better space utilization
 - Grid settings can be customized through the UI with validation for size constraints
 - Cell toggling works on both desktop (mouse) and mobile (touch) devices
+- The simulation implements both toroidal (wrapping) and finite grid boundaries
+- The algorithm for computing the next generation follows Conway's rules accurately
+- The step function can be used to advance the simulation by one generation at a time